arroyoAle/blob/README.md

 # blob

-The godly game of BLOB :)
+The godly game of BLOB, which belongs to yungGiggeto (aka chessDisciple, aka blobreverser), and yungGod (aka milameister, aka chessgod) :)

 ## Getting Started